tonybayley/log_ec/README.md

 - **cbLogLevel**: Lowest logging level at which the callback will be invoked.

 The registered callback function will be invoked when a log message is written at a log level equal to or greater than `cbLogLevel`.
-The parameters passed to the callback function are the log message and metadata, along with the callback's associated data object `cbData`.
+Callback functions shall implement the _tLog\_callbackFn_ function signature.

 Logging callback functions enable target-specific logging features to be implemented, such as writing error logs to a flash filesystem, or publishing